sglebs/mswyw/README.md

 The example above uses the default value for APDEX_T.

+## How to fail a build pipeline

+If you want to fail a build pipeline based on the mswyw score you can use the --minResult parameter.
+For example, if the mswyw score should be >= 0.5, you should pass --minResult=0.5 You may want to do this while running stress tests, so you can evaluate how your microservice behaves.

 ## Special Thanks

 We would like to thank [Softplan](http://www.softplan.com.br) for supporting the development of this utility.